Windowing Table-Valued Functions (Windowing TVFs)¶

 function assigns windows based on a time attribute

-event or processing time attributes.
+event time attribute.

 In batch mode, the time attribute field of window table function must be an